Klosmi/WP-dev/WPDevNotes.md

 }, 1000)
 ```

-JSX makes templates more readable and intuitive.
-However, JSX requires a single root element.
-If we remove the `<div>` tag, React throws an error: *"JSX expressions must have one root element."*

-So far, JSX makes writing templates feel intuitive, almost like working with HTML.
+JSX makes writing templates feel intuitive, almost like working with HTML.
 However, there are some key differences.
 For instance, JSX requires that **a component returns only 1 root element**.
 If we remove the `<div>` wrapper from our code, the page will throw an error saying, *"JSX expressions must have one parent element."*
 This is because JSX doesn't allow multiple sibling elements at the top level of a component.

 <br>